ADDR2/styleguide/README.md

   - Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
     These are different than regular comments because they are actionable.
+Don't use other type of tags like 'HACK' or 'XXX'.
 The actions are `FIXME -- need to figure this out` or `TODO -- need to implement`.

   - Use `// FIXME:` to annotate problems.